ragmel/cocoma/doc/source/03_cli_examples.rst

    6-Emu-CPU-RAM-IO

 Each line from *3-8* shows information of a single scheduled emulation job.
-If we break it down, the line *3* from above as an example we have:
+Each line provides job's information, for example line *3*:

 * **INFO:Distriburion Manager:Scheduler reply:** -just a generic logger part
 * **6-CPU_Emulation** - emulation name, which is a combined string of emulation ID from the DB and ``emuname`` value in the XML file